 In the following, you will see previously unknown documents which unmistakably prove what so-called Panerai watches actually are.

 Last week, I met with the son of Ferdinando Pacciolla in Southern Italy.
 Ferdinando Pacciolla was a Decima Flottiglia MAS member pre and post September 8, 1943.
 In 1948, the Egyptian government hired him to establish a secret military frogman school in Alexandria, Egypt.
 Pacciolla’s assignment marks the very beginning of Panerai interesting Egypt chapter that culminated in the production of the gigantic GPF 2/56, Panerai’s first own model.

 When Pacciolla became a member of the Decima Flottiglia MAS in Dec.
 1942, he received his own Rolex-made diver watch.
 The following picture from 1951 shows Pacciolla wearing his diver watch.

 The next picture shows Pacciolla next to a high-ranking Egyptian Navy Officer.
 On his wrist his trusted diver watch.

 In mid 1954, Ferdinando Pacciolla’s contract with the Egyptian Ministry of War was terminated.
 He returned to Italy and sent his trusted tool watch to the Orologeria Svizzera – Panerai’s watch shop at the Piazza San Giovanni in Florence – for a service.
-After more than 10 years, dial and hands did no longer glow.
+After more than ten years the dial and the hands had lost their luminosity.
 The zinc sulfide that reacted with the radioactive radium had desintegrated completely.
 Like many other 3646 that were serviced by Panerai in the 1950s, Pacciolla’s watch most certainly received a new Radiomir dial and modern hands.

 The close-up below shows the watch before the service.
 Clearly visible are the Radiomir Panerai engravings on the dial.